tbergeron/ThinAir/README.md

 ##### Update 2012-07-28
 ThinAir is now _Ready for development_.
 What it means is that developers who want to try the framework and develop project with it are now welcome to do so!
 Documentation is almost 100% finished, if anything seems missing, please open an issue.

+##### Update 2012-07-27
+Docs are finally done!
+Not deeply explanatory but still, every component of ThinAir has been covered.
+If any questions are left to be answered do not hesitate to open an issue!

 ***

 ## Goals